 5.4.1 Description

-For example, at a music festival an intercom system is used for two-way voice communications between individuals in groups such as: security, camera operators, stage personal, etc. for organizing, monitoring, instructions and inquiry.
+At a music festival an intercom system is used for two-way voice communications between individuals working in groups such as: security, camera operators, stage personal and other technical crew for organizing, monitoring, receiving instructions and making inquiries.

-Handsets (UE) are organized in logical groups (talkgroups).
-Every crew-member at the music festival (or any other event where intercom is used) has a handset which is always listening to dedicated talkgroups.
-The members of a talkgroup are persons that are located in different positions of an event area.
+Handsets (UE) are organized in logical groups (talk-groups).
+Every crew member at the music event has a handset which is always listening to at least one dedicated talk-groups, depending upon their role.